-A COVID-19 Southern Rock Lobster market closure occurred in January of 2020 which impacted on catch, effort and CPUE outputs.
-This was particularly evident from February to May and should be taken into consideration when interpreting fishery trends during the latter part of the 2019/20 season.
+It is important to note that a Southern Rock Lobster market closure occurred in 2020/21 which impacted on catch, effort and CPUE outputs.
+This was particularly evident in November of 2020 but should also be taken into consideration when interpreting fishery trends throughout the entire 2020/21 season.